salesforcecli/plugin-org/messages/refresh.sandbox.md

 # flags.source-sandbox-name.summary

-Name of the sandbox org to clone.
+Name of the sandbox org that becomes the new source org for the refreshed sandbox.

 # flags.source-sandbox-name.description

 The value of --source-sandbox-name must be an existing sandbox.
-The existing sandbox, and the new sandbox specified with the --name flag, must both be associated with the production org (--target-org) that contains the sandbox licenses.
+The new source sandbox, and the refreshed sandbox specified with the --name flag, must both be associated with the production org (--target-org) that contains the sandbox licenses.

-You can specify either --source-sandbox-name or --source-id when cloning an existing sandbox, but not both.
+You can specify either --source-sandbox-name or --source-id when refreshing an existing sandbox, but not both.

 # flags.source-id.summary

-ID of the sandbox org to clone.
+ID of the sandbox org that becomes the new source org for the refreshed sandbox.

 # flags.source-id.description

 The value of --source-id must be an existing sandbox.
-The existing sandbox, and the new sandbox specified with the --name flag, must both be associated with the production org (--target-org) that contains the sandbox licenses.
+The new source sandbox, and the refreshed sandbox specified with the --name flag, must both be associated with the production org (--target-org) that contains the sandbox licenses.

+You can specify either --source-id or --source-sandbox-name when refreshing an existing sandbox, but not both.

 # error.bothIdFlagAndDefFilePropertyAreProvided

 You can't specify both the --source-id and --definition-file flags, and also include the "SourceId" option in the definition file.
-Pick one method of cloning a sandbox and try again.
+Pick one method of refreshing a sandbox and try again.

 # error.bothNameFlagAndDefFilePropertyAreProvided

 You can't specify both the --source-sandbox-name and --definition-file flags, and also include the "SourceSandboxName" option in the definition file.
-Pick one method of cloning a sandbox and try again.
+Pick one method of refreshing a sandbox and try again.

 # error.bothIdFlagAndNameDefFileAreNotAllowed

 You can't specify both the --source-sandbox-name and --definition-file flags, and also include the "SourceId" option in the definition file.
 Same with the --source-id flag and "SourceSandboxName" option.
-Pick one method of cloning a sandbox and try again.
+Pick one method of refreshing a sandbox and try again.